Manuelpll/Manuelpll/README.md

 I am interested in programming and learning other programming languages.

-This year I've started in the world of programming studying vocational training in **multiplatform application development (DAM)**.
+This year I do the last course of  **multiplatform application development (DAM)**.

-I am currently learning to program in java and also some python.
+I am currently learning to program in java and also some language such as Python , Kotlin.

 To contact me send me an email to this gmail: